roseandgold/COVID-Tweets-Project/README.md

 - For the project presentation to work, the notebook and packages are located in final_project.
 These will need to downloaded to the local machine.
 - The data once accessed, should be downloaded to the same directory as those files.
-If simply cloning the repo, the CSVs will need to be placed in the final_project folder.
+If simply cloning this repository, the CSVs will need to be placed in the final_project folder.
 From there all code within the final_project directory should work as expected.

-## Data-Gathering-Scripts
--